mg298/UKPower30min/README.md

-# UKPower30min
-UK electricity forecasts/positions for UK electricity (Elexon) imbalance prices.

-In the UK, every 30minutes, there is an auction for wholesale electricity.
-A participant buys (sells) electricity in this auction at an agreed price, which is set by the price you match at at the exchange (EPEXSpot/NordPool).
-If the participant does not consume (produce) all the electricity agreed during this 30min window, there is an imbalance, which must be settled at an 'imbalance price' set by Elexon (https://www.elexon.co.uk/settlement/imbalance-pricing/).
-For this code, in Elexon DETSYSPRICES (https://bscdocs.elexon.co.uk/guidance-notes/bmrs-api-and-data-push-user-guide), the buyer buys electricity at price "MARKET PRICE SUMMARY" (proxy for exchange price) and sells at "MAIN PRICE SUMMARY" (which is "imbalancePriceAmountGBP").
-Historical data for exchange price is not available cannot be redistributed for free.
-When I have looked at the exchange price, it has been slightly (but statistically significantly) favourable compared to the Elexon distributed "MARKET PRICE SUMMARY".
+Forecasting UK Electricity Imbalance Prices

+In the UK, wholesale electricity is traded every 30 minutes through auctions facilitated by exchanges such as EPEXSpot/NordPool.
+Participants buy or sell electricity at agreed prices set by the exchange.
+If a participant fails to consume or produce the agreed-upon electricity within the 30-minute window, an imbalance occurs, which must be settled at a price determined by Elexon.

+Data Sources:

+Elexon DETSYSPRICES provides information on imbalance prices and a proxy for exchange prices.
+Historical data for exchange prices is unavailable due to redistribution constraints.

+We will use DETSYSPRICES "MAIN PRICE SUMMARY" as the imbalance price and "MARKET PRICE SUMMARY" as the proxy for the exchange price (EPEXSpot/Nord Pool).

+Time Lags:

-Time lags: Auctions begin on the hour and half hour throughout the day.
-The current system is run on a server about 40 seconds before last orders are permitted for each auction (excluding issues near midnight).
-Consider the situation at 03:00:00 - data is uploaded at about 02:59:21, which allows an order to be send before the 03:00:00 cutoff.
-This could be used for the auction beginning 04:00:00 and finishing at 04:30:00 and the results for this are not seen until some time between 04:30:00 - 04:59:00.
+Auctions occur hourly and half-hourly throughout the day.
+The system updates approximately 40 seconds before each auction's cutoff time, excluding issues near midnight.
+For instance, data uploaded at 02:59:21 pertains to the auction starting at 04:00:00 and ending at 04:30:00, with results available between 04:30:00 and 04:59:00.

-File formats: parquet files
+File Formats:
-/Orders/2023_11_23.pqt, data
-INDEX is the GMT time we received the data at latest_dp_datetime is the GMT time as we'd expect to see this from Elexon data (ie rounded up to 30mins) INDEX                                       latest_dp_datetime   Posn 2024-02-09 00:59:19.940719+00:00 2024-02-09 01:00:00+00:00       3.3

-Available from Elexon historically and live /DETSYSPRICES/
+Data is stored in Parquet files:

+/Orders/YYYY_MM_DD.pqt: Contains order data.

+INDEX: GMT time of data receipt.
+latest_dp_datetime: Expected GMT time rounded up to 30 minutes.
+Posn: Position data.
+/DETSYSPRICES/: Provides historical and live imbalance prices.

+INDEX: Time stamp.
-INDEX                           MAIN PRICE SUMMARY  MARKET PRICE SUMMARY time_stamp
+MAIN PRICE SUMMARY: Imbalance price.
-2023-03-21 00:30:00+00:00                80.0                  99.0
+MARKET PRICE SUMMARY: Exchange price (historically not available).

-Code: /Python
+Code:

-If you run PlotPaperTrading.py it should generate five files, each containing three graphs.
-The five files correspond to how many minutes the forecast must be generated before trading at the Imbalance price.
-I believe the correct feasible length is 90min, as you orders for an auction (at EPEXSpot/Nordpool) are permitted up to one hour before the auction begins, and the auction lasts for 30mins.
-Ie plots for 30min and 60min are unachievable.
-90min is what matters, and the longer durations are included to see how sensitive it is to latency.
-The files are of the form "Pnl90.png" etc.
+Executing PlotPaperTrading.py generates five files, each with three graphs.
+The files represent the forecast lead times before trading at the imbalance price.
+While shorter durations (30 and 60 minutes) are impractical due to auction timings, the primary focus is on the 90-minute forecast.
+Longer durations are included to assess sensitivity to latency.

-The position and price data should be available in git about 35s before last orders for the auction are permitted.
-The code to generate the orders / stream the data is not on github.
+Position and price data are available in Git approximately 35 seconds before the auction's last orders.

+The code for generating orders/data streaming is not available on GitHub.